plant-genomics/training/README.md

 cd training
 mkdocs gh-deploy
 ```
 * Note: this is a direct copy of the repository, not a clone of your copy of the repository.
+(Your copy may be ahead or behind of this direct copy).
 * Check that the updated tutorial appears under  https://plant-genomics.github.io/training/

 * Note: it is possible that we could make this deployment step automatic; GitHub has this as an option, but not sure if it's per user or per organisation.